studylab1/SAMR-Enum-Lab/README.md

 - This project is licensed under the MIT License.
 See the LICENSE file for details.
 - Impacket is licensed under a modified version of the Apache License 2.0.
 See the NOTICE file for more details.

+## Disclaimer

+This tool is provided for legitimate security testing, research, or educational purposes only.
+Ensure that you have proper authorization before enumerating Active Directory systems.

 ## Versioning